-The following items will contribute to your grade: weekly exercises (prepare, perform), assignments, a midterm test, and a final examination.
+The following items will contribute to your grade: weekly exercises (prepare, perform), quizzes, assignments, research surveys, a midterm test, and a final examination.
 All assessments must be completed alone (no partners or groups).
 The Marking Scheme is shown in the table below: